New Minimum Salary Rules – Never Mind!

 • Pay unauthorized overtime, while taking steps to ensure employees follow proper procedures in the future.

-We hope this article helps you keep your organization’s compensation policies and practices up-to-date.
-We also suggest consulting with a labor attorney if you have any concerns over how the FLSA applies to your organization.
+We hope this article helps you comply with FDOL requirements.
+We also hope it helps you keep your organization’s compensation policies and practices up-to-date.
+We suggest consulting with a labor attorney if you have any concerns over how the FLSA applies to your organization.

 If you want to learn more about entering payroll into QuickBooks, check out our post “Entering Payroll Expenses: Problems and Solutions.”
 If you are interested in how to present payroll by functional area so you can see, for example, how much payroll expense is actually involved in running programs, see our posts explaining “nonprofit overhead.”